 Harvest in Cold or After Frost

-Kale can grow in cold where temperature is about 80 Fahrenheit.
+Kale can grow in the cold where the temperature is about 80 Fahrenheit.
 It can also survive frost!

-Normally it is said for plants to harvest before frost, but exceptionally kale is one of few plants that not only survives cold but also requires frost for more flavor.
+Normally it is said for plants to harvest before frost, but exceptionally kale is one of few plants that not only survive cold but also requires frost for more flavor.

 Frost adds more sugar and sweet taste to leaves.

 - Transplant seedlings about 6 weeks before frost, or grow by sowing for about three months before expected frost so that you can harvest after full flavor is added.